Is Hot Pepper Bird Seed Safe for Birds?

 “I added hot sauce to my sunflower seed to discourage squirrels, but they still came.
 How much hot sauce should I be using?”
 Doug Decker of Kansas City, Missouri.

-Kenn and Kimberly: Hot sauce on bird seed is effective enough for discouraging squirrels that bird feeding stores now offer their own brand of hot pepper sauce for that purpose.
+Kenn and Kimberly: Hot sauce on bird seed is effective enough for discouraging squirrels that some bird feeding stores now offer their own brand of hot pepper sauce for that purpose.
 We’ve tried this method ourselves and found it a bit messy.
 The results varied.
 Fortunately, there are good alternatives.

 Stores that specialize in bird feeding also sell squirrel-proof feeders that are consistently reliable.
 You could also try seed cylinders, which are blocks of seed bonded together with gelatin to cut down on loose seed falling to the ground and attracting squirrels and other unwelcome visitors.
 (Psst—also try these no-mess bird feeders).
 And, if you’re interested in giving the method another try, take the guesswork (and mess) out of it by purchasing pretreated suet cakes or bird seed.